barv123/content-based-movie-recommender/README.md

 - incremental metric aggregation;
 - batched browser execution with progress updates.

-These changes improve runtime and interface responsiveness without changing recommendation scores or the experimental methodology.
+These changes improve runtime and browser responsiveness without changing the recommendation methodology.

-The optimized and original full benchmark produced the same reported results.
+The ranking function itself remains based on cosine similarity.

+A later correction to MovieLens title decoding can affect deterministic alphabetical tie-breaking among candidates with identical similarity scores, because correctly decoded titles may sort differently from corrupted strings.

+This can slightly change exposure-based metrics while leaving the similarity function itself unchanged.

 ---

-# 16. Limitations
+# 17. Limitations

-## 16.1 Coarse genre representation
+## 17.1 Coarse genre representation

 The model uses only 18 binary genre features.